anthimat11/Detecting-ddos-Attacks-using-Machine-Learning/README.md

 --I balanced it with the oversampling method (balance_dataset.py).
 --I replaced the empty fields (NaN) of the dataset with 0 using the Imputing method (config_data2.py)

-The final dataset is final_dataset.csv
+The final dataset is balanced_dataset.csv